 5.2 The Software includes functionality for the calculation of theoretical prices which can be sent to EMP, OM's electronic exchange trading system.
 The calculation of such theoretical prices and any exhange transaction made are the sole responsibility of the Customer.

-5.3 OM shall not be liable to Customer for any loss or damage whatsoever or howsoever caused or arising in connection with these terms and conditions or the Software, its use or failure to deliver or perform by subcontractors, except for loss or damage which is unlawful to exclude, including any loss or damage caused by gross negligence or wilful misconduct.
-In no event will OM or its subcontractors be liable for any loss or damages resulting from loss of data or use, lost profits or any incidental or consequential damages.
+Neither Party shall be liable to the other for any loss or damage whatsoever or howsoever caused or arising in connection with these terms and conditions or the Software, its use or failure to deliver or perform by subcontractors, except for loss or damage which is unlawful to exclude, including any loss or damage caused by gross negligence or wilful misconduct.
+In no event will either party or its subcontractors be liable for any loss or damages resulting from loss of data or use, lost profits or any incidental or consequential damages.

+Any limitations and/or exclusions of liability set forth in this Clause 5.3 shall not apply to breach(es) of any licence term(s) or confidentiality provision(s) in this Agreement.

 6 Information dissemination